High Expectations and Rigorous Instruction

 Guiding Questions:

-In what ways do I encourage and support teachers to develop relationships with students to improve their instructional experiences?
-How do I communicate my encouragement?
-Do I model relationship-building with the way I interact with teachers and students?
+How do I encourage teachers to develop relationships with students to improve students' instructional experiences?
+How do I make this encouragement known through my actions?

 Exploring